 - Copy gives your ideal clients an extra hint into who you are, what you offer and how you’re different from the other photographers.
 It’s ok to let your personality shine through.
 A big part of being a successful photographer is being a fun person to work with.

-Tip: A branding book I highly recommend is Badass Your Brand by Pia Silva
+TIP: I highly recommend Badass Your Brand by Pia Silva

 Mistake 3: No SSL Certificate